 How SureShield Can Help

 SureShield software can be utilized to streamline all the above processes.
 The solution can be used to conduct a readiness assessment and gap analysis based on the CMMC framework, identify gaps and provide a remediation plan with associated reporting and output the System Security Plan that will be required for certification.
-Next, we help you secure and prove to the CMMC Auditor that all key risks are understood and effectively managed by establishing a methodology to conduct risk assessment.
+Next, we help you secure and prove to the CMMC Auditor that all key risks are understood and effectively managed by establishing a methodology to conduct a risk assessment.
 Lastly, we build and execute a risk mitigation plan to help you get your CMMC certification by fixing gaps that need to be addressed for you to implement an actionable Risk Treatment Plan.